thynnine/pysic/doc/fastneighborlist class.rst

 There is a built in neighbor searching tool in ASE, `ASE NeighborList`_.
 It is, however, a pure Python implementation using a brute-force :math:`\mathcal{O}(n^2)` algorithm making it slow - even prohibitively slow - for large systems especially when periodic boundary conditions are used.

-To overcome this performance bottleneck, Pysic implements the :class:`~pysic.FastNeighborList` class.
-This class inherits other properties from the built-in ASE class except for the :meth:`~pysic.FastNeighborList.build` method, which is replaced by a faster algorithm.
+To overcome this performance bottleneck, Pysic implements the :class:`~pysic.calculator.FastNeighborList` class.
+This class inherits other properties from the built-in ASE class except for the :meth:`~pysic.calculator.FastNeighborList.build` method, which is replaced by a faster algorithm.
 The fast neighbor search is implemented in Fortran and parallelized with MPI.
 The algorithm is based on a spatial divisioning, i.e.

 - the simulation volume is divided in subvolumes
 - for each atom the subvolume where it is contained is found
 - for each atom, the neighbors are searched for only in the adjacent subvolumes

 For a fixed cutoff, the neighborhood searched for each atom is constant and thus this is an :math:`\mathcal{O}(n)` algorithm. [#]_ The method is also faster the shorter the cutoffs are.
-For short cutoffs (~ 5 Å), a 10000 atom periodic system is expected to be handled 100 or even 1000 fold faster with :class:`~pysic.FastNeighborList` than with the ASE method.
+For short cutoffs (~ 5 Å), a 10000 atom periodic system is expected to be handled 100 or even 1000 fold faster with :class:`~pysic.calculator.FastNeighborList` than with the ASE method.

 .. [#] For very large systems the number of subdivisions is limited to conserve memory so the :math:`\mathcal{O}(n)` scaling is eventually lost.
 Say we divide the volume in a hundred subvolumes along each axis; we end up with a million subvolumes which is a lot!